8 Essential Social Media Collaboration Tools

 Best for video calls and chats

-Zoom was a last-minute, but much needed addition to this list.
-Surprised?
-Don’t be.
-As a remote team, synchronous calls where we can collaborate in real-time make up a major part of social media collaboration for us.
+As a remote team, synchronous Zoom calls make up a major part of social media collaboration for us.

-One of our major hacks for social media content is taking screenshots, clips and chats from our Zoom calls and repurposing them for social media.
+Here's something we do a lot: We take screenshots, clips, and chats from our Zoom calls and turn them into social media content.
 There have been a few gems brought out of these, shared across our social media.
-It helps that we can lean into our culture of transparency and share both the good and the bad.
+Our culture of transparency helps here — we share both the wins and the struggles.

 Quick collaboration tips on sharing to social media as a team